Losant/losant-docs/docs/dashboards/context-variables.md

 *   **Application ID** is the Losant [application](/applications/overview) to which any selected device must belong.
 *   **Default Value** is the device ID to use when no value is provided by the user.
 *   **Validation** is optional; it is a [device query](/devices/device-queries/) that accepts device IDs and/or [tags](/devices/overview/#device-tags) that the variable must match.
 If both IDs and tags are provided, the variable may match a specific ID, or the tag must be applied to the device.
 If multiple tags are defined in validation, the device must match **all** tags (or a provided ID).
+If no validation rules are provided, then any device from the selected application is valid.
 Note that the default value does not have to match your defined validation rules.

 If a device ID is used in a query with an attribute that is not defined on the device, the block that is referencing the variable will fail to load.